MaSe69/dssb/index.md

 Dataframes are a corner stone of data science.<br>
 Dataframes are popular, because they can store all kinds of tabular data.<br>

-Stories can make you to want to be involved, listings of knowledge (as above) empower you to get involved.
+Stories can make you to want to be involved.
+Cheat sheets increase your efficiency when being involved.

 Stories:
 - [Dataframes for Entrepreneurs](df_entrepreneurs) - How to model essential business KPIs using dataframes?
 - [Dataframes for Knowledge]() - How to store content knowledge in dataframes?